To access a copy of the 2021-2022 Parent Handbook click HERE

 Lack of compliance with handbook regulations

 We thank you for the opportunity to serve the children of KHUMC Preschool.
-Our school provides knowledgeable and experienced teachers who are dedicated to providing your child with spiritual, academic, and social growth through qualified instruction and sincere nurturing and love.
+Our school provides knowledgeable and experienced teachers who are dedicated to providing your child with spiritual, academic, emotional, and social growth through qualified instruction and sincere nurturing and love.
 It is our pleasure to welcome your family to our family.

 Becky Strickland, Executive Director